 For more information about ISO 27001:2022 and its companion standard, ISO 27002:2022, and what they mean for your organisation, please visit ISO 27001 and ISO 27002: 2022 updates

 The assessment and management of information security risks is at the core of ISO 27001

-Section 6.1.2 of the Standard states the risk assessment process must:
+Section 6.1.2 of the ISO/IEC 27001 standard states the risk assessment process must:

 - Establish and maintain certain information security risk criteria;